GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

  - `this.frameColor` default: '#999999' - Frame color for detector visualization.
  - `this.width` & `.height` - dimensions in pixels of Kinetic's rendering area.
  - `this.summaryDepth` default: 0 - number of characters in the summary cell keys for this detector (ie roughly corresponds to granularity of summary, since summary cell key names prefix the detector keys they summarize).
 Note values > 9 will be ignored (since a 10 character prefix will only ever include at most one detector element, and so isn't really a summary).
+ - `this.HVcrates` default: 0 - number of HV crates plugged into this experiment.
+The helper function `detectHVcrates` is run immediately to autodetect an appropriate value from the ODB.

 ####Kinetic.js Setup
 All detectors are drawn in a simple Kinetic.js environment, built and pointed at as follows; array indices correspond to the current view, to which each sensitive element should belong to exactly one.